B1aZer/b1azer.github.io/posts/how-fast-can-we-learn.md

 this case and sometimes I find it very helpful.
 But It appears that I did not like the multiplication table, but the process of remembering itself.
 And quite hones I still don't.
 The process of repeating some information n times is dull and unappealing to me.
-Woudn't it be great if we could read information one time and remember it at once?
+Wouldn't it be great if we could read information one time and remember it at once?

 It computer programming we have this notion of reusing code.
 We try to reuse our